bttorres/Edward/README.md

 * 2 2000mAh 11.1V Li-ion batteries

-## Eddie's Web App
+## Edward's Web App

 [Picture of the app](https://user-images.githubusercontent.com/55719532/191055793-7356e9bd-6d7e-492b-b6b2-d5128efd728e.jpeg)

-Once the user connects to Eddie's Wifi, they can go to the IP address (192.168.4.1) in their web browser.
-The web app allows the user to control Eddie in controlled mode and switch between controlled and autonomous mode.
+Once the user connects to Edward's Wifi, they can go to the IP address (192.168.4.1) in their web browser.
+The web app allows the user to control Edward in controlled mode and switch between controlled and autonomous mode.

 ## Controlled Mode

-In controlled mode, the user can drive drive Eddie.
-They can have Eddie go forward, backward, turn left, and turn right.
-They can also move Eddie's "head" around and control his speed.
+In controlled mode, the user can drive drive Edward.
+They can have Edward go forward, backward, turn left, and turn right.
+They can also move Edward's "head" around and control his speed.

 ## Autonomous Mode

-In autonomous mode, Eddie roams free.
+In autonomous mode, Edward roams free.
 He uses his sensors to drive and avoid obstacles/cliffs on his own.
 The user can use the web app to switch back to controlled mode at any time.